-There are some characteristics that peak performers across all fields—from sports teams to insurance operations—tend to have in common.
-But rather than falling into the trap of considering these characteristics as innate, it is management’s job to encourage these characteristics by setting the tone for a company culture that lifts people to their peak.
+There are some characteristics that peak performers across all fields tend to have in common.
+But rather than falling into the trap of considering these characteristics innate, it is management’s job to encourage them by setting the tone for a company culture that lifts people to their peak.

 6 essential characteristics

 - Accepts full responsibility—Peak performers accept responsibility equally for successes and failures.
 It is crucial that managers set the correct tone for failures, as this will dramatically influence how the company deals with failure as a community.
 Failure is acceptable; negligence is not.
 A manager can’t be overly accepting of repeated failure, as this will create a lack of respect within the company.
 However, failures must be treated as learning experiences, as a manager that is overly harsh toward failure will likely provoke finger-pointing, resentment, and a lack of transparency.

 - Feels confident about abilities—Employees invariably want to feel good at their jobs, and those that do perform at a higher level than those that feel unqualified.
 A manager’s job is to encourage employees, making use of the correct balance of praise and constructive criticism.
 A manager who can strike this balance will find that his or her employees feel confident and comfortable, encouraging innovation and a dedication to performing at the highest possible level.
 By contrast, an overly critical manager may find employees shutting down, and a manager that liberally hands out empty praise may have to contend with too much ego.